Vaiwcern/LAN-Remote-Control-Application/README.md

 ## 🧩 List, Start, and Kill Processes

-The application allows the client to view a list of running processes on the server, as well as start or terminate processes remotely.
+This feature allows the client to monitor running processes on the server, start new processes by specifying their names, or remotely terminate selected ones.

 <table>
   <tr>